-Name and Residence Present Principal Occupation Shares Held (3) Amar S. Doman British Columbia, Canada Director since January 30, 2009 President and Chief Executive Officer, The Futura Corporation (an asset management and investment firm) 8,512,950 (4) Sam Fleiser (1)(2) Ontario, Canada Director since June 24, 2009 President, Alignvest Private Debt Ltd. (a financing company) 111,750 Michael A. Fitch, Q.C.
-(1)(2) British Columbia, Canada Director since May 11, 2007 Corporate Director 31,271 Theodore ("Ted") A. Leja (2) Washington, USA Director since November 12, 2002 Former President and Chief Executive Officer, Tree Island 34,797 Harry Rosenfeld (1) British Columbia, Canada Director since January 30, 2009 Executive Vice President, The Futura Corporation (an asset management and investment firm) Nil (5) Peter Bull British Columbia, Canada New Director President, Blenheim Realty Ltd. (a commercial real estate company) 5,571,750 (6) Dale MacLean British Columbia, Canada Director since July 18, 2012 President and Chief Executive Officer, Tree Island 364,550
+Name and Residence Present Principal Occupation Shares Held (3) Amar S. Doman British Columbia, Canada Director since January 30, 2009 President and Chief Executive Officer, The Futura Corporation (an asset management and investment firm) 8,559,650 (4) Sam Fleiser (1)(2) Ontario, Canada Director since June 24, 2009 President, Tradecap Inc. (a financing company) 111,750 Michael A. Fitch, Q.C.
+(1)(2) British Columbia, Canada Director since May 11, 2007 Corporate Director 66,771 Theodore ("Ted") A. Leja (2) Washington, USA Director since November 12, 2002 Former President and Chief Executive Officer, Tree Island 34,796 Harry Rosenfeld (1) British Columbia, Canada Director since January 30, 2009 Executive Vice President, The Futura Corporation (an asset management and investment firm) Nil (5) Peter Bull British Columbia, Canada Director since May 7, 2015 President, Blenheim Realty Ltd. (a commercial real estate company) 5,760,050 (6) Joe Downes Florida, USA Corporate Director 10,000 Director since January 1, 2017 Dale MacLean British Columbia, Canada Director since July 18, 2011 President and Chief Executive Officer, Tree Island 374,550

 - (1).
 The Company is required to have an Audit Committee.
 Currently the members of this committee are Mr. Fleiser (chair), Mr. Rosenfeld and Mr. Fitch. - (2).
 The Directors have established an EHS, Compensation and Governance Committee.
 Currently the members of this committee are Mr. Fitch (chair), Mr. Fleiser and Mr. Leja. - (3).
 Represents the number of Shares beneficially owned, directly or indirectly, or over which control and direction is exercised by such individual.
-The nominees for election as Director and the senior officers of the Company as a group beneficially own, directly or indirectly, or exercise control or direction over 14,692,536 Shares. - (4).
+The nominees for election as Director together with the senior officers of the Company as a group beneficially own, directly or indirectly, or exercise control or direction over 15,018,133 or 48.5% of the Shares outstanding as of the date of this information circular. - (4).
 These shares are held through The Futura Corporation ("Futura"). - (5).
-Mr. Rosenfeld is an Executive Vice President of Futura which owns 8,512,950 Shares of the Company. - (6).
+Mr. Rosenfeld is an Executive Vice President of Futura that owns 8,559,650 Shares of the Company. - (6).
 These shares are held through Arbutus Distributors Ltd.